MarkNahabedian/AnotherParser.jl/docs/src/index.md

 # AnotherParser.jl

-AnotherParser allows one to implement a parser given a grammar expressed as [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+AnotherParser allows one to implement a parser given a hierarchical grammar expressed as [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 **AnotherParser does not yet directly support a BNF grammar expressed